BU-ISCIII/iskylims/README.md

 - Go to Massive sequencing
 - Go to Configuration -> Email configuration
 - Fill the form with the needed params for your email configuration and try to send a test email.

+#### Configure Apache server

+Copy the apache configuration file according to your distribution inside the apache configutation directory and rename it to iskylims.conf

 #### Verification of the installation